Board Elections 2022: Meet the candidates

 Located in: Cameroon

-I am a consultant in the framework of several private and governmental projects, which operates 100% open source.
-I am a member of private and public working groups, project teams, monitoring and steering committees.
+He is a consultant in the framework of several private and governmental projects, which operates 100% open source.
+He is a member of private and public working groups, project teams, monitoring and steering committees.
+In these contexts, Emmanuel was able to familiarize himself with issues of training, management, entrepreneurship, strategy and governance.

 2. Improve LPI’s Marketing and Branding.
 In my opinion, the designation LPIC-3 Enterprise Professional devalues this certification.
-For example, LPIC2 Linux Engineer appears to have the same marketing value as LPIC-3 Enterprise Professional.
+For example, LPIC-2 Linux Engineer appears to have the same marketing value as LPIC-3 Enterprise Professional.
 After all, the Engineer title is more prestigious than Enterprise professional !